Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     IgnoreBelowSpeed = 0

-Set FlockWithBlueprintNames = 'all' to use alignment and cohesion with all friendly craft Enclose a comma-delimited list of vehicle names in curly braces {} to use alignment and cohesion with only craft with those names.
+Set FlockWithBlueprintNames = 'all' to use alignment and cohesion with all friendly craft.
+Enclose a comma-delimited list of vehicle names in curly braces {} to use alignment and cohesion with only craft with those names.
 Names given will match with any vehicle that starts with that combination of letters, for example {'Rapier'} will match with any vehicle named